 I believe education in a democracy should be threatening and renewing—threatening in that it should critically examine the deepest understandings of life, confronting taboo, habit, ritual, and personal ethics with a withering ‘why,’ unearthing the values that society buries for security’s sake, and exposing these to the sunlight of the inquiring mind; renewing in that it transmits human culture from generation to generation and place to place, transforming some parts, modifying others, concurring with still others, yet expressing reverence for the whole (p.
 12).

 While I do not align myself entirely with Hayden or the Students for a Democratic Society, I interpret his point seriously: education should not merely reproduce dominant inequities and stagnant politics; rather, it should challenge, engage, and revivify lived experience and our connections to each other.
 I treat education as a reflexive critical rhetorical performance that challenges students and teachers to question knowledge-power relations in public, private, and peripheral spheres.
 For some students, this task is too daunting because there is so much personally to risk; thus, I take heed of their concerns and reluctance, doing my best to encourage them to accept that they should struggle with readings and ideas.
-When my teaching and scholarship do this—when they work in tandem to encourage people to struggle with themselves and with each other in public culture; when people begin to see and experience their relations to power differently—my faith in the possibility of radical democratic praxis is renewed as I continue to push on toward a more socially just world.
+When my teaching and scholarship do this—when they work in tandem to encourage people to struggle with themselves and with each other in public culture; when people begin to see and experience their relations to power differently—my faith in the possibility of robust political praxis is renewed as I continue to push on toward a more socially just world.